 LACE presents an Angeleno lounge-gathering-stage that celebrates the Spring, its uprisings and revolts.
 A series of videos, performances and readings inspired by the season of liberation, abundance, revolutions, new energies and blooming.
 Dedicated to all those flowers that have bloomed in the middle of the resistance and those that are missing or deprived of their freedom.

-Amitis Motevali, Jaklin Romine, Jordi, Women’s Center for Creative Work (WCCW) with curator Alima Lee, SOVO
+Corazon del Sol, Jordi, Amitis Motevali, Jaklin Romine, SOVO (Farida Amar and programmer Arjun Ray), Women’s Center for Creative Work (WCCW) with curator Alima Lee.

 Image: Jaklin Romine, Why Bring Me Flowers When I’m Dead?
 When You Had The Time To Do It When I Was Alive, photo by Blake Jacobsen.

 Corazón del Sol lives in Los Angeles and grew up with art as part of her daily life and witnessed first-hand her mother and grandmother’s initial acceptance into the Los Angeles art world, as well as the effects following the two women’s eventual exclusion from the history of art in Los Angeles.
 Equipped with a native education in the arts, del Sol’s projects generate constellations to reveal that which cannot be discussed.
 Her grandmother and mother live on in her; she takes their strengths and carries them and their history forward.